August 29, 2014 | By Cruise Critic | No Comments

 Everyone is looking for the deal of the century.
 So how do you choose the one that’s right for you?
 Check the Lido Deck each week to get the scoop on our favorite deals — then grab the phone and pack your bags.

-, sailing from Vancouver to Seattle on April 28, 2014.
-Prices start from just $509 per person for an inside cabin.
+, sailing from Savona to Miami on December 2, 2014.
+Prices start from $1,099 per person for an inside cabin.

 HOW TO BOOK IT:

 For all the nitty-gritty on this deal (including that pesky fine print), click here.

 Looking for cruises for under $75 or even $50 a day?
 We’ve got ‘em listed on our Cheap Cruises page